dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ![image](https://user-images.githubusercontent.com/10074162/91839493-0b9ea180-ec47-11ea-916a-8d0c248ad15c.png)

 This has been a tough release to get out, especially given lockdown and the strictures of our new way of living and working.
 However, it provides a very much more solid foundation for future enhancements to Chem4Word.

+#### Member resources
+We'd like to make our members aware of some marketing resources you can take advantage of.

+- *Help spread .NET Foundation's message*: Take a look at the [.NET Foundation slides](https://dotnetfoundation.sharepoint.com/:p:/s/Marketing/EbxGONyybLRMoe6MgPNUEi4BdDuEWNLmdfV_s8INO9nWTw?e=mImEov) and use them in your presentations and events.
+- *Promote your .NET open source content, events, project news*: If you'd like to promote something on the .NET Foundation social channels, fill out the [amplification request issue template on our content repo](https://github.com/dotnet-foundation/content/issues/new?assignees=&labels=&template=content-amplification-request.md&title=%5BAMPLIFICATION%5D+-+Title) and we'll get you scheduled.
+- *Write a guest blog post or submit a video to our YouTube*: If you would like to propose creating content like a guest blog post or video, fill out the [content creation request issue template on our content repo](https://github.com/dotnet-foundation/content/issues/new?assignees=&labels=&template=content-creation-request.md&title=%5BCREATION%5D+-+Title) and we'll work with you on getting your content created.

+#### .NET branding guidelines
+Microsoft released updated .NET branding guidelines on GitHub [github.com/dotnet/brand](https://github.com/dotnet/brand).
+The purpose of these guidelines is to provide a framework for communicating with the .NET developer community and establishing a consistent brand identity.
+This not only includes the logo & typeface but also consistent messaging, terminology, fun illustrations and presentation templates you can use.

 ## Meetups